mnagatsuka/next-firebase-auth/docs/specifications/ui/page-transitions.md

 - **CSS**: Define transition properties and animations in the global CSS file to ensure consistency and reusability.
 - **Accessibility**: Ensure that animations do not negatively impact users with motion sensitivity.
 A `prefers-reduced-motion` media query should be used to disable or simplify animations for these users.
 - **Header Navigation**: Add a persistent `My Posts` item to the global `Header`.
 The Home → My Posts transition uses the standard slide-in animation.
+- **Header Navigation**: `My Posts` appears in the global `Header` only for authenticated non-anonymous users.
+The Home → My Posts transition uses the standard slide-in animation. `Favorites` is available to all users (including anonymous).